 Rosewater has a sweet aroma and cold temperature, which uplifts your skin.
 It is gentle and helps with maintaining an even tone of the skin.
 Dabbing some rose water on your face and neck can make you feel refreshed and remove puffiness from under the eye.

 The best moisturiser is one that balances the Doshas and eliminates toxins using the right mix of ingredients.
 Swarnamukhi Face Cream is a natural ayurvedic face cream to help you in your skin treatment journey.No matter which type of skin imbalances you are suffering from, this ayurvedic skincare product is safe and natural.
 It is great for daily use because of the soothing ingredients that helps the cream to work from the inside and gives you a natural glow making you look radiant and youthful always.

+What is a good face wash routine?
+The one that ends with a steam.
 This is an additional step widely known and used by women as an impromptu facial.
 Steaming your face regularly comes with several benefits.
 It is a great way to open up your clogged pores and rid the skin of dead cells, leaving glowing and healthy skin.
-Opening those pores can help push the pollutant present in the skin to evict forcefully.
+Opening those pores can help push the pollutants present in the skin to evict forcefully.
 It also heals acne and prevents newer breakouts from occurring.
 You can steam your face once a week.
 Boil some water in a bowl, then take it off the heat to add a few drops of essential oil of choice.

 With the increasing pollution and dust every day, it becomes essential to take care of the skin properly, and hopefully, this guide could help you grasp the benefits and ways in which we can take some time from our schedules to give it the care it needs.
 Now that you know how to clean your face naturally at home, feel free to share this knowledge with your family and friends.